 Treaty exemptions with student or teacher/researcher articles cover exemption from federal tax withheld from pay.

-When the completed Foreign National Information Form is received and the student or teacher/researcher has applied for and received a Social Security number, Payroll Services prepares the applicable treaty exemption form for signature.
+When the completed Foreign National Information Form is received and the student or teacher/researcher has applied for and received a Social Security number, foreign national tax staff prepares the applicable treaty exemption form for signature.
 The exemption can be implemented when both the employee and OUHSC withholding agent have signed the form.
 Granting treaty exemption may be beyond the scope of the institution.

-For questions regarding tax status, please contact Payroll Services
+For questions regarding tax status, contact Foreign National Tax staff.

 General information regarding individual tax treatiesIRS Publication 901 “U.S. Tax Treaties"